Safeguarding Is Everyone’s Responsibility

 As a school we are committed to ensuring everyone is responsible for Safeguarding and that robust procedures are in place to Safeguard our pupils and staff.
 Our Child Protection (Safeguarding) policy is updated annually and in line with Keeping Children Safe in Education September 2018 requirements and is reviewed termly by the DSL and Safeguarding Governor .

 It is a statutory requirement for every school to have a designated senior person who manages Safeguarding.
 In schools this person is the Designated Safeguarding Lead or D.S.L

 Designated Safeguard Lead

-Our DSL is Angela Baker (Year 1 Teacher) and the deputy DSL is the Headteacher Helen Sowden.
+Our DSL is Helen Sowden (Head Teacher) and the deputy DSL is the Deputy Head Teacher, Emily Harris.

 Safeguarding is the responsibility of all staff in the school and as such all staff are asked to read and sign to say they have read key policies (Child Protection (Safeguarding) Policy (section 1 and Annex A also if they are members of teaching or teaching assistant staff), Guidance to Safer Working Practice).
 They are also asked to complete Prevent training and online Child protection training within seven days of their start date.
 They are also required to read and sign to say that they are aware of the mandatory reporting of FGM or suspected FGM (Female Genital Mutilation).